Jomy10/simple_tables/README.md

 ```

 These macros will implement the `TableRow` and `Table` trait respectively.
 You could also implement these manually.

+**NOTE**: If you use **IntelliJ**, I highly encourage you to enable the `org.rust.cargo.evaluate.build.scripts` and `org.rust.macros.proc`
+experimental features.
+You can accomplish this by pressing `⇧⌘A` (macOs) or `⌃⇧A` (Linux/Windows) and searching
+for `Experimental Features`, then enabling the two before-mentioned features.

+I don't know if rust-analyzer has this feature enabled by default, so I don't know what the state is in other IDE's.

 ### Functions
 The traits `TableRow` and `Table` define a collection a functions, most of them with default implementations.
 Using the